 „Delirant Reges, plectunur Achivi” – The people pay for the foolishness of the kings

-How King Matthias Corvinus was reinforcing his power and how the people paid for his foreign wars…
+How King Matthias Corvinus strengthened his power and how the people paid for his foreign wars…

-King Matthias was born in Transylvania, in Kolozsvár (Cluj, Klausenburg) in 1443 and his family had great lands there.
-No wonder he wanted to take the reins of Transylvania into his strong hands, knowing how important part it was of the kingdom.
+King Matthias was born in 1443 in Transylvania, in Kolozsvár (Cluj, Klausenburg), and his family had large estates there.
+No wonder he wanted to take the reins of Transylvania in his strong hands, knowing how important a part of the kingdom it was.

 How did Zrínyi Miklós (Nikola Zrinski) write about it some 200 years later?
-At the same time, see how Zrínyi criticized King Matthias for making war against the Bohemian king under the excuse of religion; he explains his thoughts about religious wars in more detail.
+At the same time, see how Zrínyi criticized King Matthias for waging war against the Bohemian king under the pretext of religion; he also explained his thoughts on religious wars in more detail.

 You can read about the beginning of King Matthias’ reign here: